FTC7393/evlib_book/src/intro/ftc_framework.md

 There are a few things wrong with this.
 - The `hardwareMap` does not even exist, so you can't control any hardware.
-- The `main` method here will not be run at all -- remember, the FTC bot runs the program instantly, so it has to do some steps before it can run your code (aka run its own main function).
+- The `main` method here will not be run at all -- Qualcomm has their own `main` code, so yours will not be run.
 - The `@Autonomous` annotation is wrong -- this class is not an "Operation Mode", which is what the framework is expecting.
 This will probably result in some strange runtime error (TODO: Add a picture of that runtime error).

 Here is a correct implementation: